Toloka/docs/en/template-builder/templates/spatial-crowdsourcing.md

 - [view.action-button](../reference/view.action-button.md): Adds a button that calls an action.

-  In this example, when the button is clicked, the coordinates of the Toloker's device will be transmitted, when they are within 50 meters of the specified location.
+  In this example, clicking the button calls [@yandex-toloka/data.location](../reference/data.location.md) which sends the coordinates of the Toloker's device.

+  The [@yandex-toloka/condition.distance](../reference/condition.distance.md) component compares the Toloker's coordinates with the business location that you specified.
+The Toloker can submit the response if the difference is less than 50 meters.
 To change this condition, replace the value of the `max` property with the desired distance.
-The combination of [condition.distance](../reference/condition.distance.md) and [@yandex-toloka/data.location](../reference/data.location.md) will allow you to check that the coordinates are transmitted and that they correspond to those that you set.

   {% cut "Show code" %}